-In this tutorial we will show you how to install Atom Text Editor on your Ubuntu 16.04 LTS.
+In this tutorial, we will show you how to install Atom Text Editor on your Ubuntu 16.04 LTS.
 For those of you who didn’t know, Atom is a free and open-source text and source code editor for macOS, Linux, and Microsoft Windows with support for plug-ins written in Node.js, and embedded Git Control, developed by GitHub.
 Atom is a desktop application built using web technologies.
-Most of the extending packages have free software licenses and are community-built and maintained.
+Most of the extended packages have free software licenses and are community-built and maintained.
 Atom is based on Electron (formerly known as Atom Shell), a framework that enables cross-platform desktop applications using Chromium and Node.js.
 It is written in CoffeeScript and Less.
 It can also be used as an integrated development environment (IDE).

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
-The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘sudo’ to the commands to get root privileges.
-I will show you through the step by step installation Atom Text Editor on Ubuntu 16.04 Xenial Xerus server.
+The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 Install Atom Text Editor on Ubuntu 16.04 LTS

 Step 1.
-First make sure that all your system packages are up-to-date by running these following apt-get commands in the terminal.
+First, make sure that all your system packages are up-to-date by running the following

 Step 2.
 Installing Atom Text Editor.

-Once installed, next you can start Atom by searching for it Unity Dash.
+Once installed, next you can start Atom by searching for it in Unity Dash.
 If the app icon doesn’t show up, try logging out and logging back in.